bytedeco/javacpp-presets/nvcodec/README.md

 Sample Usage
 ------------
-You can find encoder and decoder samples in the `samples` directory. this sample ported to Java from the `Samples/AppEncode/AppEncCuda` and `Samples/AppDecode/AppDec` C samples included in `NVIDIA Video Codec SDK` available at:
+Here is a simple example ported to Java from C code based on `Samples/AppEncode/AppEncCuda` and `Samples/AppDecode/AppDec` included in `Video_Codec_SDK_11.0.10.zip` available at:

  * https://developer.nvidia.com/nvidia-video-codec-sdk/download

-Or, if you want a simple test, use the sample code below.

 We can use [Maven 3](http://maven.apache.org/) to download and install automatically all the class files as well as the native binaries.
 To run this sample code, after creating the `pom.xml` and `SampleEncodeDecode.java` source files below, simply execute on the command line:
 ```bash
  $ mvn compile exec:java
 ```
+You can find more encoder and decoder samples in the [`samples`](samples) subdirectory.

 ### The `pom.xml` build file
 ```xml